Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Introduction and main results

-The degenerate SRBM in two-dimensional cones, i.e. with a covariance matrix of rank one, is studied far less extensively.
+The degenerate SRBM in two-dimensional cones, i.e. with a covariance matrix of rank one, has been studied far less extensively.
 In~\cite{ichiba2021, franceschi2024invariant} it arises as the gap process between three particles moving and colliding in $\R^1$.
-The construction of this three particles process relies on the Skorokhod reflection approach, as developed in~\cite{HaRe-81b}, to define pathwise reflected Brownian motion.
+The construction of this three-particle process relies on the Skorokhod reflection approach, as developed in~\cite{HaRe-81b}, to define pathwise reflected Brownian motion.

 In the present article we consider a class of degenerate transient SRBMs in the quadrant, defined by conditions \eqref{donnees}-\eqref{vectors} and solve both problems $(P_1)$ and $(P_2)$.
 The Laplace transforms of the Green’s functions are expressed in terms of infinite series in product form.
 This result follows from the compensation method, initially introduced in~\cite{Adan} to obtain the stationary measure for certain degenerate random walks in a quadrant.
-This approach has been successfully applied to queuing systems~\cite{Adan1991,adan1994compensation}.
-It has also been used to derive generating functions for random walks with small steps~\cite{ADAN_2013} and more recently to determine the stationary distributions of recurrent random walks~\cite{hoang2022}.
-The compensation method has also been applied to time-space continuous processes, such as in~\cite{franceschi2024invariant} where it was used to derive the explicit form of the stationary distribution, and in~\cite{franceschi2024martin} to determine the Martin boundary of killed degenerate Brownian motion in a two-dimensional cone.
+This approach has since been successfully applied to queueing systems~\cite{Adan1991,adan1994compensation}.
+It has also been used to derive generating functions for random walks with small steps~\cite{ADAN_2013}, and more recently, to determine the \nr{stationary distributions of recurrent random walks}\nb{harmonic functions of singular walks in the quadrant}~\cite{hoang2022}.
+In~\cite{franceschi2024invariant}, for instance, it was used to derive the explicit form of the stationary distribution, and in~\cite{franceschi2024martin}, to determine the Martin boundary of killed degenerate Brownian motion in a two-dimensional cone.